 I’ve been writing, yes.
 I’ve been “talking to myself”.
 But I started to feel like I was repeating myself.
 Failed experiments, perhaps, intertwined with tame domestic terrors such as “doing one’s taxes” — followed by a drop in form because — well, that’s the greatest Because there is.
 I didn’t plan to write that book tonight.

 All of this is just to say that I feel quite aimless emerging into nothing, yet remain mostly okay with it.
 Mostly.
 And I say it like I know where the remainder of disease remains.
 But do I?
 Probably not.
 Otherwise I’d see it in my peripheral, and it’d have no power to evoke such unease.

 No, this thing seems to be creeping up behind me.
 Not like an animal, but a darkness.
-I can only see what’s in front of me, regardless of the now-physical-reality of darkness.
+I can only see what’s in front of me, regardless of my now-physical-reality of darkness.
 But it feels wrong.
-I’ve dropped a considerable amount of weight from my shoulders, and I feel it missing: a phantom limb that was, always a phantom.
+I’ve dropped a considerable amount of weight from my shoulders and can feel it missing: a phantom limb that was, always a phantom.